spidey000/plane_spotter/BUGFIX_SUMMARY.md

 - ✅ **Configurable cooldown period** for different tracking needs
 - ✅ **Better logging** for debugging posting decisions
 - ✅ **Long-term historical tracking** for spotting patterns
+- ✅ **Fixed critical bug** that was causing previously seen aircraft to be flagged as new